-A duct of over 8mm diameter should be considered abnormal in a symptomatic patient of any age and every effort made to examine the lower end for the cause of obstruction.
+A duct of over 6 mm diameter should be considered abnormal in a symptomatic patient of any age and every effort made to examine the lower end for the cause of obstruction.
 Recent stone passage will also leave the duct temporarily dilated.
-It is worth noting that a duct <8mm diameter does not necessarily imply normality.
+A dilated duct should always be correlated with the LFTs and clinical history.
+It is worth noting that a duct <6 mm diameter does not necessarily imply normality.
 Obstruction can occur with a non-dilated duct, particularly if diffuse liver disease prevents dilatation or if the patient has cholestatic disease.